cjc1294/pfSensePersistence/breakout/README.md

 # Breakout
 Service that will check if it can connect back to the listener periodically.
-If it can't, it will flush the filter rules
+If it can't, it will delete any filter rules blocking traffic to the red team network

 ## Deployment
  - Clear comments from breakout.sh: ```sed -ni '/\s# /!p' <script name>```